juliovp01/OpsTools_Ansible/README.md

 * DNS or hosts files are configured for name resolution(critical for rabbitmq cluster)
 * Firewall ports are opened between target servers being monitored and Sensu infrastructure
 * Firewall ports are opened between uchiwa dashboard and users
+* Local MTA postfix is configured to send emails from sensu servers for alerts
 # Package versions

 |Package           |Version      |Ports                                                     |